When You’ve Loved Deeply and Lost: 10 Ways to Heal the Pinoy/Filipino Heart

 The pain & the longing is excruciating.

 The intensity of the pain can vary from person to person.
-Many times, it can be influenced by our surrounding, the support we get from family or the shaming response from friends, can make all the difference.
+Many times, it can be influenced by our surrounding, the support we get from family or the insensitive response from friends, can make all the difference.

 The Filipino Heart